Bandit Algorithms for Deep Brain Stimulation: Preliminaries

-\textbf{Deep Reinforcement Learning (Deep-RL):} Deep-RL algorithms combine reinforcement learning principles with deep neural networks to learn complex control policies directly from high-dimensional inputs.
-These algorithms aim to maximize cumulative reward by iteratively improving a policy that maps observations to actions, often through gradient-based optimization of a value or policy function.
 Among them, the Twin Delayed Deep Deterministic Policy Gradient (TD3) algorithm is a widely used actor–critic method designed to address overestimation bias in value learning.
 TD3 extends the Deep Deterministic Policy Gradient (DDPG) framework by employing two critic networks to compute a more reliable target value, delaying policy updates to stabilize learning, and adding noise to target actions for smoother value estimation.
-This enables TD3 to achieve robust and sample-efficient learning in continuous control tasks.
+This enables TD3 to achieve robust and sample-efficient learning. \\

 \textbf{Multi-Armed Bandit (MAB):} The Multi-Armed Bandit problem is a type of RL problem where a bandit learner must repeatedly choose between multiple actions with unknown rewards in an attempt to maximize cumulative rewards over time.
-Some of the popular MAB algorithms that we use in the context of our paper for choosing stimulation parameters for DBS are as follows:
+Some of the popular MAB algorithms that we use in the context of our paper for choosing stimulation parameters for DBS are as follows.

-\begin{enumerate} \item \textbf{Upper Confidence Bound (UCB):} This algorithm attempts to select actions based not only on their estimated rewards but also on the uncertainty (confidence interval) associated with those estimates.
-The action to be taken is determined using the following equation:

-where $t$ is the current timestep, $n_a$ is the number of times the arm $a$ has been played.
+\textbf{(1)}~\emph{Upper Confidence Bound (UCB):} This algorithm attempts to select actions based not only on their estimated rewards but also on the uncertainty (confidence interval) associated with those estimates.
+The action to be taken is determined using the following equation: $a_t = \arg\max_a \left[ Q(a) + c \cdot \sqrt{\frac{\log t}{n_a}} \right]$, where $t$ is the current timestep, $n_a$ is the number of times the arm $a$ has been played.
 The first term $Q(a)$ denotes the action-value estimate of arm $a$, a higher value which is indicative of an arm which has received higher rewards.
 The second term takes into account the uncertainty (specifically, the upper confidence bound), which decreases as the arm is played more frequently.
-The constant $c$ is a tuning parameter which scales the confidence interval.
-A larger value results in an increased likelihood of exploring actions with less certain rewards, whereas, a smaller value makes the algorithm inclined towards actions that seem to be more optimal based on the current knowledge.
+The constant $c$ is a tuning parameter that scales the confidence interval.
+A larger value results in an increased likelihood of exploring actions with less certain rewards, whereas, a smaller value makes it inclined towards actions that seem to be more optimal based on the current knowledge.
 UCB naturally decays exploration over time.